gyng/ditherer/doc/getting_started.md

 11. Remove demo-related things from `doc` and `src`, and start developing!
 (Or just keep them for reference for now.)

-12. Check out the app and build configuration settings in [`config/configValues.js`](/config/configValues.js)
+12. Check out the app and build configuration settings in [`config/configValues.js`](/config/configValues.js).
+You can change the default values here.

 13. Prepare a build for deployment by running `yarn build:prod`.
 The output files will be located in `dist/`.